yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-02-deploy-application-connect-spring-cloud-component.md

 1. **View the application in Spring Boot Admin**

    Open the hostname for your Spring Boot Admin, you should see the application.

+## Next Steps

+- Follow [08-03-deploy-spring-boot-application-connect-postgresql](./08-03-deploy-spring-boot-application-connect-postgresql.md) to deploy the Acme Catalog application and connect it to PostgreSQL.